-- 4.7.1 Where a member is in receipt of a pension in respect of non-GMP only and is entitled to an increase equal to the GMP coming into payment at GMP payment age, then the value of that future increase should be included within the protected liabilities. - 4.7.2 GMP step-ups and anti-franking increases do not need to be valued for other pensioners or non-pensioners. - 4.7.3 Where a pension will cease to be paid prior to the pensioner's death, that pension should be included in the valuation of the liabilities as a temporary pension, but should not be included when testing against the compensation cap.
+- 4.7.1 Where a member is in receipt of a pension in respect of non-GMP only and is entitled to an increase equal to the GMP coming into payment at GMP payment age, then the value of that future increase should be included within the protected liabilities. - 4.7.2 GMP step-ups and anti-franking increases do not need to be valued for other pensioners or non-pensioners. - 4.7.3 Where a pension will cease to be paid prior to the pensioner's death, that pension should be included in the valuation of the liabilities as a temporary pension.